jonmellman/blog/content/posts/2022-08-15---TypeScript-API-contracts.md

 );
 ```

-The compiler now makes sure we're accessing defined path parameters and that we're returning the expected data type to the client.
+Great - the compiler now makes sure we're accessing defined path parameters and that we're returning the expected data type to the client.

 ## Extracting a TypeScript API spec

-The client and server types behave how we want, but the types are duplicated in each.
-This is a big problem, since when the types drift apart it will cause bad bugs.
+It's good that the client and server types now behave correctly, but each duplicates its own version of the types!
+This means the compiler can't warn us about contract violations _at the client/server boundary_, which is where violations are likely to take place.

 So, the next step is to extract a single API spec that both client and server can reference.

-For simplicity, let's create a sibling `shared-types/` directory alongside the existing `client/` and `server/` directories.
+For simplicity, let's create a sibling `shared-types/` directory alongside existing `client/` and `server/` directories.
 Then let's make a `UsersApi.ts` file for our API spec:

 ```diff
 client/